What is piggybacking credit?

 Piggybacking became a method to boost credit after The Equal Opportunity Act was enacted in 1974, allowing previously disadvantaged groups to gain their own credit histories.

-However, since then, people have discovered loopholes to use The Equal Credit Opportunity Act to help them establish their own credit, or even rent it to others.
+However, since then, people have discovered loopholes to use The Equal Credit Opportunity Act to help them establish their credit or even rent it to others.
 When adding an authorized user to an account, cardholders do not need to indicate whether that new user is a spouse of the cardholder or not.

-Does piggybacking help or hurt your credit?
+Does piggybacking help your credit score?

-If you become an authorized user and your relationship suffers, or the primary cardholder ends up getting into financial trouble or starts missing payments, your credit history and score may also suffer.
-Piggybacking credit requires a great deal of trust between the account owner and the authorized user.
+• Risks to the authorized user: If you become an authorized user and the primary cardholder gets into financial trouble or starts missing payments, your credit history and score may also suffer.

 How to improve your credit without piggybacking